 In this example we’re going to set up end-user experience monitoring for squarespace.com.
-Squarespace is just one in a category website building tools that enables designers to create and edit pages from inside their browser.
+Squarespace is a website building tool that enables designers to create and edit pages from inside their browser.

 - Start recording

 - Save and play back

 - Changing selectors

 - Add comments